Luke | Chapter 4

 In verses 3-4 we start out looking at the first temptation which corresponds to “The Lust of the Flesh” in 1 John 2:16 we are told that “all that is in the world; the lust of the flesh, the lust of the eyes, and the pride of life; is not of the Father but is of the world.”

 You will notice these three baits in the temptation of Jesus and ultimately in our own experiences as well.
 Every temptation we face will be in one of these three categories.
+Lust of the flesh, Lust of the eye, and Pride of life.

 Vs. 3 In Matthew’s account in 4:3 he uses the word “when” the tempter came; it is not an “if” but a “when with regards to his temptations.
-Again remember that Jesus was only tested 3 times during these 40 days; he was being tested the whole time, but we have only 3 of them recorded.
+Again remember that Jesus was recorded to be tested 3 times during these 40 days; he was being tested the whole time, but we have only 3 of them recorded.
 “If You are the Son of God, command that these stones become bread.”
 The word “if” is actually better translated “since” as there was no doubt in satan’s mind as to who Jesus was.

 In Luke 4:34, the demon said, “Let us alone!
 What have we to do with You, Jesus of Nazareth?
 Did You come to destroy us?
 I know who You are; the Holy One of God!”